 - Relationship building opportunities in group therapy sessions, which benefit all program participants

-- Dual diagnosis assessment and treatment for clients with co-occurring psychiatric disorders
+- Dual diagnosis assessment and treatment for clients with co-occurring psychiatric conditions

 This level of care combines with holistic treatments.
 Examples include acupuncture, yoga, and meditation.
 They teach you to ground yourself before reacting.
 Doing so is invaluable when you return home.

 It is possible to deal with your physical trauma in ways that do not include self-destructive drug abuse.
 Tackle your substance abuse problem and trauma at the same time.
-At The Willows, caring therapists want to help you.
-Call 855-773-0614 today to connect with a counselor.
+At The Willows at Red Oak Recovery®, caring and compassionate therapists want to help you.
+Contact The Willows at Red Oak Recovery® today at 855.773.0614 to learn more.